fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! regex check for difficultyLevel and imageUrl
 ### DONE!
 Remove questions that users already answered from available questions.
 ### DONE!
 Check bug with user's totalPoints after refreshing the app

-### Fix bug: Showing all user's games is user's list of points... in UserScreen
+### DONE!
+Fix bug: Showing all user's games is user's list of points... in UserScreen
+### DONE!
+Save users data to all-users-data when no more questions
+### DONE!
+When saving user's data to all-users-data (on Firebase) save it by user id, to each user...

+### Set a timer for each question.
 ### Check out why we get an object from allUsersData in questions reducer, while it's an array?
-### Save users data to all-users-data when no more questions
-### When saving user's data to all-users-data (on Firebase) save it by user id, to each user...
 ### Save sign up (new) user with an index...
 ### Check why we see the not correct message when we press refresh
 ### Save user's correct and not correct answers